Pushya-shah/Smart-Speaker/README.md

 # Smart-Speaker
-Smart speaker can take the interview of candi- date and take course like IELTS.
+Smart speaker can take the interview of candidate and take course like IELTS.

 ---